tcvieira/name-my-lipstick/README.md

 ## Features

-- generate a lipstick name using zero-shot, few-shot and many-shot prompt approaches based on the select color using GPT-3.5;
+- generate a lipstick name using zero-shot, few-shot and many-shot prompt approaches based on the select color using GPT-3.5 and other models;
-- generate an ad image for the generated lipstick name using DALLE2.
+- generate an ad image for the generated lipstick name using DALLE2 and DALLE3.

 ## Architecture